-Soft cake «gata» is one of the most favorite and popular in Armenia.
+Soft cake gata is one of the most favorite and popular in Armenia.
 Probably, no festive table is considered complete without this on the one hand simple, but very tasty dessert.
-There are many kinds of gata in Armenia: the pastry can be puff, yeast or even unleavened.
+There are many kinds of gata in the country: the pastry can be puff, yeast or even unleavened.
 For example, Yerevan and Leninakan gata are prepared of puff pastry which is cut into small rhombs; Artsakh and Stepanavan gata are prepared of sponge dough which is given a round shape and then beautifully decorated.
-The cooking process is simple enough: first you should prepare the dough on one of the recipes and then a special filling that is called in Armenian «horiz».
+The cooking process is simple enough: first, you should prepare the dough and then a special filling that is called in Armenian «horiz».
 For the filling, you need to mix butter with some flour and powdered sugar until the mass gets homogeneous.
 And at the last stage the dough is rolled, greased with the filling, formed into the desired shape and sent into the oven.
 The recipe is quite simple but in the end it turns into the soft cake with delicious unique taste.
 If you got interested in this Armenian delicacy and want to try it yourself get acquitted with one of the detailed recipes here.
 And once in Armenia visit almost any grocery store, supermarket or market and you will be able to buy any kind of gata you like the most.

-The other favorite Armenian delicacy is “nazuk” which by its taste and recipe resembles a little Yerevan gata.
+The other favorite Armenian delicacy is nazuk which by its taste and recipe resembles a little Yerevan gata.
 This gentle crumbly pastry is flaky rolls with oily flour filling.
 But what gives it a special refined taste, it’s nuts, which are often added to the filling.

 Armenian sweet dishes: Dried fruits